 - Veterans Affairs Canada

-*For all other companies, we issue receipts for you to submit to your provider directly.*
+For any company we are not able to direct bill, we issue receipts for you to submit to your provider directly.

-As we cannot check this for you, and insurance policies can vary greatly, it's best to contact your benefits provider ahead of time to see:
+As insurance policies vary greatly, it's best to contact your benefits provider ahead of time to see:

 - whether you have coverage for massage therapy,

-- whether the service provider (The Walnut Tree) may direct bill on your behalf,
+- whether the service provider may direct bill on your behalf,

 - which date your benefits re-set,